Skip to main content

 • Text: Returns plain text responses.

 • Markdown: Allows richer formatting (headings, lists, links) if you display content as markdown.
-For example, An FAQ chatbot that uses formatted bullet points, and bold or italic text to highlight key info.
+For example, an FAQ chatbot can use formatted bullet points, bold text, or italic text to highlight key information.

 • JSON: Returns structured data, which can be parsed programmatically.
 For example, a restaurant finder app might need structured data, e.g., { name: 'Pizza Palace', distance: '2.4 miles' } to display a dynamic map.